amazon-archives/sql-odbc/BUILD_INSTRUCTIONS.md

 Compiling on Mac will output the tests to **bin64** and the driver to **lib64**.
 There are also some additional test infrastructure files which output to the **lib64** directory.

+## Packaging installer

+Build the driver with `BUILD_WITH_TESTS` option disabled.

+#### Windows

+Open the project's build directory in Developer PowerShell for VS.
+> msbuild .\PACKAGE.vcxproj -p:Configuration=Release

+Installer named as `ODFE SQL ODBC Driver-<version>-Windows.msi` will be generated in the build directory.

+#### Mac

+Run below command from the project's build directory.
+>cpack .

+Installer named as `ODFE SQL ODBC Driver-<version>-Darwin.pkg` will be generated in the build directory.

 ## Running Tests

 Tests can be **executed directly**, or by using the **Test Runner**.